byhbt/thanh/content/posts/2020-02-15-how-to-fix-samesite-cookie-shopify-app.md

 #### Step 1:

 Base on this document, we will search that phrase in our codebase where these methods are used.

 - setcookie()
 - setrawcookie()
 - session_set_cookie_params()

 #### Step 2:

-How we will modify above methods?
+How we will modify the above methods?

 ```php
 <?php